The blue label found on every ENERGY STAR certified home or apartment may look small, but what it stands for is really big.

 The builder/developers submits their architectural plans to their Energy Rating Company (ERC) for review and analysis.
 The ERC and/or energy modeler looks for key information on the plans to help the builder choose the best combination of energy-efficient features to ensure that the home will earn the ENERGY STAR label when constructed.
 For most single-family homes and apartment buildings, the design team and ERC will select a custom energy efficiency approach using specialized energy modeling software.
 For manufactured homes and some multifamily buildings, the design team will rely on a prescriptive package of energy efficiency features developed by EPA.
 For a home to be truly energy efficient, its design and construction must consider local conditions.
 Energy Rating Companies’ verification staff are trained in climate-specific energy savings techniques, and their knowledge and field experience helps ENERGY STAR builder and developer partners select the most energy-efficient features.

-STEP 3: Builder/Developer Constructs Home and Rater Performs Field Verification and Quality Assurance
+STEP 3: Builder/Developer Constructs Home and Rater Performs Field Verification and Quality Control

 With the energy-efficient features selected, the builder/developer proceeds with home construction.
 The Energy Rating Company conducts onsite inspections and testing* during and after construction to ensure rigorous ENERGY STAR requirements are met.
 Homes that earn the ENERGY STAR typically undergo significantly more systems engineering, inspections, and testing than home built to code.
 This extensive and detailed verification process identifies and corrects mistakes that may impact a home’s energy efficiency before they become problems and holds builders accountable to higher standards.
 The process typically includes a blower door test to measure whole-house air leakage and a duct blaster test to measure air duct leakage.
 During the inspection process, the Energy Rating Company utilizes a set of comprehensive ENERGY STAR checklists designed to deliver better efficiency, comfort, quality, and durability.